-Jasper National Park is host to millions of visitors each year; park visitation totalled 1.9 million in 2004.
+Each year approximately 2 million people visit Jasper National Park (JNP) (Parks Canada, 2010).
 As the largest national park in the Rocky Mountains, it is a core protected area in the larger Yellowhead ecosystem.
 Along with its mountain park neighbours and three adjacent provincial parks, it makes up UNESCO's Canadian Rocky Mountain Parks World Heritage Site - 20 000 km2 of spectacular and ecologically significant wilderness in the Canadian Rocky Mountains.

-National parks including Jasper National Park, are a cornerstone of Canada's tourism industry.
+National parks, including JNP, are a cornerstone of Canada's tourism industry.
 As a result, Parks Canada has developed an extensive network of facilities offering a range of opportunities for visitors to explore parks safely and with minimal impact to the park environment.
-Many of these front country visitor facilities were built between the late 1950s and early 1970s.
-They have reached the end of their normal serviceable lives and across the national park system, more than two thirds need to be rebuilt.
-Undertaking this work and maintaining these assets in good repair requires an annual investment of \$100 million.
-In the 2005 Federal Budget, the Government of Canada provided a phased-in allocation of new funding, rising to \$75 million per year by 2009-2010, to rebuild visitor facilities, renew infrastructure and restore national historic sites.
-Implementation of the routine maintenance, repair or replacement of buildings, utilities, roads and other physical works of this nature within the front country requires the completion of an environmental assessment compliant with the Canadian Environmental Assessment Act (CEAA).
+Routine maintenance, repair or replacement of buildings, utilities, roads and other physical works within the front country requires the completion of an environmental assessment compliant with the Canadian Environmental Assessment Act (the Act).